mendiolamj/cg-cloud-foundations-wiki/Kubernetes-Commands-to-run.md

 ### Understanding kubectl

-Once your minikube cluster is up, you can start interacting with it using kubectl.
+> _Once your minikube cluster is up, you can start interacting with it using kubectl. kubectl actually gets installed as a dependency when we install minikube - which you can see while installing dependencies for miniKube- "kubernetes cli" is actually kubectl.
 One simple way of using kubectl is to get used to the command format.
-We've simplified this for you -
+We've simplified this for you - _

 **`kubectl <what action do you want to do> <on which resource> -n <your namespace> <other options> <name of the resource>`**